jrhendrix/al2var/README.md

 # Al2var

-al2var is a tool to find variants between a reference and either paired end reads or another sequence.
+al2var is a tool to find variants between a reference and either paired-end reads or another genome sequence.

 ## Introduction
+al2var aligns query data to a refence using either bowtie2 or minimap2 and assess the mappings to determine the number of variants and the overall variant rate.
+When aligning one genome to another (minimap2 mode), al2var detects the differences between the genomes.
+When aligning paired-end Illumina reads to a reference assembly of the same sample, the variants can be interpretted as errors in the assembly and be used to estimate the assembly error rate.

 ## Getting Started